yalisholet77/RVC-GUI/README.md

 # Loading models
 use the import button to import a model from a zip file,
 * The .zip must contain the ".pth" weight file.
-* The .zip is recommended to contain the feature retrieval files ".index, .npy"
+* The .zip is recommended to contain the feature retrieval files ".index"

 Or place the model manually in root/models
 ```
-Models
+models
 ├───Person1
 │   ├───xxxx.pth
 │   ├───xxxx.index